jsgilmore/protoshell/README.md

 communications protocol used in Storm's JSON serialiser.
 It transfers varint delimited bytes, where each byte slice is a serialised protocol buffer structure.

-Please refer to GoStorm (https://github.com/jsgilmore/gostorm) and its protobuf encoding for a reference implementation of a third-party non-JVM language implementation of the Storm multilang protocol written in Go and requiring the protoshell serialiser.
+Please refer to [GoStorm](https://github.com/jsgilmore/gostorm) and its protobuf encoding for a reference implementation of a third-party non-JVM language implementation of the Storm multilang protocol written in Go and requiring the protoshell serialiser.

-Also not that custom multilang serialisers are not supported in Storm 0.9.0 and to make use of this support please use the custom Storm implementation at https://github.com/jsgilmore/storm .
-A pull request has been opened and this functionality should be in Storm in 0.9.1.
+Storm 0.9.2 and later now support pluggable multilang serialisation, based on this protobuf work, which means that protoshell can now be used with standard Storm.

+#Performance
+Protoshell currently provides three to fives times higher throughput, when compared to the standard Storm JSON multilang protocol.

 #The protocol
 To simplify the process of implementing third-party components in other languges,